 Create a Sleep Routine

 Your body likes routines.
 It’s how habits are built, be they good or bad.
 By creating a sleep routine, you are effectively training your body to go to bed and triggering a response that tells your systems that it’s time to relax.
 Set a specific time when you’ll start the routine, getting a drink of water, brushing your teeth, washing your face, and so on.
 Over time your body will recognize these signals and adapt.
+Even with the routines, you need a comfy bed, so you can check out this article by SleepSoTight, about the full-size futon mattresses.

 By incorporating these simple changes into your life, you’ll be able to get a better night’s sleep.
 You’ll embrace the day with more energy to accomplish everything you set out to do and generally feel better.